jonathanimb/tkvariables/README.md

 ## Trigger the callback only when the variable changes.

-When a user selects a dropdown just to see the options, but does not change anything, there is no reason to trigger your callback.
-The new 'o' mode only triggers when the value of the variable changes.
+The new onchange mode only triggers when the value of the variable changes.
+Now you can set the variable from a process and the callback is only triggered when something changes.

 ```python
 variable.trace('o', callback)